zicodeng/dchat/README.md

 ## Challenges

-### How to associate CID with user identity?
+### How to associate peer ID with user identity?

-Similar to TCP 3-way handshake, I need other users to confirm that I have successfully joined the room first via `peer joined` event, then other users will broadcast this peer CID.
-If it is my CID, that means I have successfully joined.
+Similar to TCP 3-way handshake, I need other users to confirm that I have successfully joined the room first via `peer joined` event, then other users will broadcast this peer ID.
+If it happens to be my peer ID, that means I have successfully joined.
 Now, I can broadcast my identity to everyone in the room